Secure & Confidential

 Statute of Limitations in Lexington, KY Personal Injury Law?

-Kentucky abides by a one year statute of limitations.
-In Lexington, this means that you only have one year from the date of your accident to file any relevant claim.
+In Kentucky, the statute of limitations for personal injury claims is one year.
+In Lexington, this means you have one year from the date of the accident to file your claim.

 Work With an Experienced Lexington, KY Lawyer